GNU Parallel¶

 - User is required to do careful organization of input and output files

-- Scaling up requires consideration of system I/O performance
+- Scaling up requires awareness of system I/O performance

 - Modest familiarity with bash scripting recommended